Devpro-Software/licensify/README.md

 ### Example Usage 💡

-Below are the steps to use Licensify to create and verify a digital license.
+Below are the steps to use Licensify Go library to create and verify a digital license.

 You first need to generate RSA Keys.
 These keys help you sign and verify the license signatures.
 You can generate them by following the instructions here: [How to generate public and private keys](https://github.com/Devpro-Software/licensify?tab=readme-ov-file#generating-rsa-public-and-private-keys-%EF%B8%8F)